hmutaquiha/Dreams/README.md

 # Contribute

-Users and developers can contribute to make DREAMS code better by joining ou Development Team or by direct contact to the project Coordenator (Mr. Gerzelio Saide & Mr. Jcorda Cololo)
+Users and developers can contribute to make DREAMS code better by joining ou Development Team or by direct contact to the project Coordenator (Mr. Gerzelio Saide & Mr. Jcordao Cololo)